Homepage

 7. Say no to add-ons

-Car seats for infants and children can also be a costly addition at the rental desk – and an unnecessary one.
-Many airlines will let you bring a car seat in addition to your pushchair for free, so check with your carrier.
+The same goes for children’s car seats.
+Many airlines, such as easyJet and Ryanair, allow you to travel with a car seat for free alongside your pram or pushchair, so contact your airline before renting one abroad.
 You may even find your destination has standalone equipment rental services, such as Tots Store in Malaga and The Stork Exchange in Majorca.
-Be aware that you’ll probably have to install the car seat yourself.
+However, be aware that you’ll probably have to install the car seat yourself.

 8. Choose the right fuel policy